ksadhere/alx-onboarding/README.md

 # alx-onboarding
-This is a project on mind mapping
+This is a project on mind mapping which invloves describing algorithms via pusedocode and flowcharts